A cream of tomato soup that is smooth, creamy and packed with flavour

 The key to this soup is making sure that you have the freshest ingredients available.
 If you have vine-ripened tomatoes, straight from the garden, all the better.
 The nice thing about this soup is that you can use up any tomatoes which are starting to get a little soft.
 If they are not perfect for a horiatiki salad, they will still be perfect for this soup.

 The tomatoes used in this soup require little to no maintenance.
 No peeling and no seeding involved.
 Simply wash them, remove the core, and chop up into pieces.
-No worries about the size and shape as it will all get blended together.
+Do not worry about the size and shape of your tomato pieces as everything is going to get blended together.

-We usually use lactose-free skim milk when we make this soup, and despite the fact that there is no fat content in the milk, the soup is rich and creamy.
+We usually use lactose-free skim milk when we make this cream of tomato soup, and despite the fact that there is no fat content in the milk, the soup is still rich and creamy.
 Feel free to substitute for full-fat or 2% milk if you prefer; we bet it will be great!

-We like to use an immersion blender when we puree our soups; this helps us control just how smooth we want our soup to be.
+We like to use an immersion blender when we puree our cream of tomato soup; this helps us control just how smooth we want our soup to be.
 Alternatively you can use a blender to do the same job.

 - 1 medium onion, diced